JohnStarich/goenable/README.md

 help goenable                     # Print usage
 ```

-If you download this repo, you can also build the example plugins and try them out:
+If you download this repo, you can also build the example plugins and try them out.
+You'll need Go 1.11+ installed, so if you're using macOS, then you can run `brew install go@1.11`.

 ```bash
 make plugins                      # Build the example plugins goenable load ./out/hello output  # Load the hello plugin